Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - It has a 420 cc single-cylinder 4-stroke OHV air-cooled engine that packs 15 HP

-- It has an electric startup with recoil backup
+- It has an electric start button with recoil backup

 - It weighs around 209 pounds